IntentDev/Luminosity/README.md

 Front-end for TouchDesigner aimed at providing operators with an efficient interface to perform, control, and distribute realtime media while retaining the open-ended programmability of TouchDesigner.

+For now please use this http://derivative.ca/Forum/viewtopic.php?f=22&t=11692 for all questions relating to operation of Luminosity and use the Github Issues for submitting bugs.

 ## Getting Started

 1. Install TouchDesigner099